On This Day In Judy Garland’s Life And Career – July 16

 Check out The Judy Room’s Filmography Page on Babes on Broadway here.

 July 16, 1943: For Me And My Gal was featured in the “Metro News Flyer” published in Brisbane, Australia.
-The film had been released in the U.S. in November of 1942 but was not released in Australia until 1943.
+The film was released in the U.S. in November 1942 but not in Australia until 1943.

 Check out The Judy Room’s Filmography Pages on For Me And My Gal here.